Day 1: Arrival in Ho Chi Minh

 Day 5 : Di Linh

-Today we leave Da Lat in the afternoon for the relatively short drive to Di Linh.
-Certain birds can be easier to locate here at the Nui San Pass than in Da Lat; these include Blue and Rusty-naped Pittas, Spotted Forktail, White-cheeked, Black-hooded and Orange-breasted Laughing-Thrushes, Vietnamese Cutia and Black-headed Parrotbill, a probable split from the more widespread Grey-headed.
+We depart Da Lat in the afternoon and take a relatively short drive to Di Linh.
+Certain species can be easier to find at the Nui San Pass than in Da Lat – exciting possibilities include Blue Pitta, Rusty-naped Pitta, Spotted Forktail, White-cheeked Laughingthrush, Black-hooded Laughingthrush, Orange-breasted Laughingthrush, Vietnamese Cutia and the near-threatened and near-endemic Black-headed Parrotbill.
 Overnight in Di Linh.

 Day 6: Nui San Pass and transfer to Cat Tien National Park

-After an early morning return to the Nui San Pass, where we will be targetting Green Cochoa, we drive to Cat Tien National Park for a 3 night stay at Park HQ guesthouse.
-Overnight at Cat Tien Park.
+We will revisit Nui San Pass in the early morning hours, looking for the aforementioned species, and giving Green Cochoa another shot.
+We then continue on to Cat Tien National Park for a 3-night stay at Park HQ guesthouse.
+Overnight at Cat Tien National Park.

 Days 7 - 8: Cat Tien National Park